 It’s likely that this was where the “classic” appearance of the tail-less Pembroke Welsh Corgi had developed.
 And for the next few centuries, the look had stuck.

 Most owners think they don’t have a choice.
 This may be the case if you purchase a dog after birth because the tail docking process happens so early on.
 However, you can request the breeder to skip this procedure if you contact them prior to the birth of the dog.

 Some breeders may outright reject your request because they don’t want to go against the breed standard.
 Still, you don’t want to ignore reputable breeders for the sake of this request.

 The less reputable and more desperate Corgi breeders will likely agree to the request.
 However, finding a reputable breeder is always important for the long term health of the dog.

 If you’re having a hard time finding a reputable breeder willing to skip the docking, then try looking in areas where the procedure is banned.

 Some people frown upon Pembrokes with a tail because it’s not the “standard” and this is ridiculous.
 Tails were originally docked for working dogs.
 So if your Corgi isn’t a working dog then the tail doesn’t need to be docked.– Intergalacticdnger (Reddit)

 The point that this Reddit user is trying to make is that it doesn’t matter if your Pembroke Welsh Corgi has a docked tail or not.
 Unless your dog is a working dog, does it even matter?
+Even for working dogs, it may be questionable to dock.
 Today, it’s purely for cosmetic purposes.